fluffy-critter/colorful-critter/whitepaper/index.md

 ## Motivation

-As a kid I enjoyed making weird little experimental games all the time, but aside from a year at Ubisoft I'd not really been doing any game development for quite some time.
+As a kid I enjoyed making weird little experimental games all the time, but the last time I'd done any serious game development was a year-long stint at Ubisoft from 2004-2005.
 So when I decided to go indie in January I realized I needed to start with something simple.
-Fortunately, [eevee](http://eev.ee) was running a [game jam](http://itch.io/jam/strawberry-jam) with a theme I appreciated at just the right time for me to join in.
+Fortunately, [eevee](http://eev.ee) was running [yet another game jam](http://itch.io/jam/strawberry-jam) with a theme I appreciated at just the right time for me to join in.

 I had quite a few ideas for a theme-fitting game, but I had just had [GRS](https://en.wikipedia.org/wiki/Sex_reassignment_surgery) at the end of January and didn't have a lot of energy or attention to work on things, so I knew I had to keep it simple.
 Part of my surgery recovery had me thinking of my body as something of a tamagotchi, needing the right sorts of stimulation at the right time to keep myself from going crazy; one of my working ideas was called "Tamacrotchi" and was based specifically on what I was doing for my recovery.